MohammadB88/model-as-a-service/README.md

 ## Deployment - Red Hat 3Scale
-These deployments are working on an OpenShift AI instance on the Red Hat demo platform.
+⚠️ **Note:** These deployments are working on an OpenShift AI instance on the Red Hat demo platform.

 ### Requirements
 Red Hat 3scale uses a *persistent system storage* with an RWX volume, which can be provided by *OpenShift Data Foundation (ODF)*.